porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/variables.md

 ## Color

-A light and dark theme is available depending on usage.
+A light and dark theme is available depending on which background it's used.

 <br>
 <select id="theme-selector" @change="theme = $event.target.value" :data-selected="theme">